 877-450-8973 OR firstname.lastname@example.org

 The Mesothelioma Veterans Center is a free resource for anyone who has served in the military and has been diagnosed with mesothelioma.
-They will help connect you with resources, a treatment center, doctor or treatment options.
+Their services and resources are 100% free to patients and family members.
+They are a fantastic resource regarding Centers of Excellence for the treatment of mesothelioma in the US, reviewing treatment options, financial and legal support and survivorship!
+This is a rare disease often associated with exposure to asbestos.
+Mesothelioma is most often seen in the lungs and pleural cavity but can also be involved in the lining of the abdomen called the peritoneum and the lining of the heart called the pericardium.
 This is especially important for anyone in the Navy or Marines who worked on a Navy ship or submarine and may have been exposed to asbestos.

 Pacific Medical: Articles and Resources for Patients/Families with Cancer